 The explosion of distance education programs in the United States and around the world has increased the career opportunities for educators, trainers, and instructional design professionals exponentially.
-With new cost cutting and a high-speed global network in place, using technology for learning and professional development has become so common that learning organizations and corporations alike are aggressively pursuing e-learning professionals.
+With new cost cutting measures in place, using technology for learning and professional development has become so common that learning organizations and corporations alike are aggressively pursuing e-learning professionals.
 It is clear that e-learning is here to stay.
 Experts are sought after to fill positions in education, business, government, and non-profit organizations.

 Instructional technologists and e-learning experts may hold positions in any of the following areas: